yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/05_svd.md

 A = U \Sigma V^T
 $$

-The singular value decomposition conbines topics in linear algebra ranging from positive definite matrices to the four fundamental subspaces.
+The singular value decomposition combines topics in linear algebra ranging from positive definite matrices to the four fundamental subspaces.

 - $\mathbf{v}_ 1, \mathbf{v}_ 2, \cdots, \mathbf{v}_ r$ is an orthonormal basis for the row space;
 - $\mathbf{u}_ 1, \mathbf{u}_ 2, \cdots, \mathbf{u}_ r$ is an orthonormal basis for the column space;